signalfx/maestro-ng/README.md

 environment variables to pass information down to each container.
 Each container is guaranteed to get the following environment variables:

+* `DOCKER_IMAGE`: the full name of the image this container is started from.
+* `DOCKER_TAG`: the tag of the image this container is started from.
 * `SERVICE_NAME`: the friendly name of the service the container is an instance of.
 Note that it is possible to have multiple clusters of the same kind of application by giving them distinct friendly names.